nbicocchi/learn-java-core/assets/slides/E7 - Java Exceptions.md

 ### The throw keyword
 Any object of the  `Throwable`  class and all its subclasses can be thrown using the **throw** statement.
 The general form of the statement consists of the `throw`  keyword and an object to be thrown.

-In the following example, we create and throw an object of the `RuntimeException` class that extends `Throwable`.

 ```
 public class Main {